Applications to study abroad in 2023/24 have now closed.

 - Students from subject areas where Study Abroad is not available will be prioritised.

-- There must be a fair spread of participants across subject areas.
+- A fair spread of participants across subject areas (unless summer school is subject specific)

 4. Complete External Application Forms for Host Institution